 © 2020 Fallout Five Zero (Edited April 28, 2020)

-All photographs above excerpted from editions of Liber Actorum and accessed through archive.org at https://archive.org/details/bostonlatinschool
+All photographs above are excerpted from editions of Liber Actorum and accessed through archive.org at https://archive.org/details/bostonlatinschool

 Photo of English High School taken and owned by Richard Sullivan and used with permission.
 Thank you to Mr. Sullivan for taking and use of the photo.